“Are you okay?”

 The doctor tells me to

-await the nurse for my prescriptions – an antiviral in case I picked up a bug and
+await the nurse for my prescriptions – an antiviral in case I picked up a bug

-to suppress the inflammation and simultaneously stimulate my facial nerves.
+simultaneously stimulate my facial nerves.

-The nurse tells me
+The nurse tells me she’s

-one relapses.* She correctly assumes it’s highly unlikely I got this from a
+person relapses.
+She correctly assumes it’s highly unlikely I got this from a

 virus.
 “Whatever stress you’re under,” she says, “I suggest you let it go.”